ParichayGupta/jfFSE-cts/README.md

 #==============Runnig the application=====================#

-Change the database properties file in application.proeprties file.
+Change the database properties file in database.proeprties file.